OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 ---
 title: How SpaceX obliterates its competitors, and redefines space travel
-description: A story about rocket science, and DevOps
+description: A story about rocket science and DevOps
 author: alex.yates@dlmconsultants.com
 visibility: public
 published: 2021-02-11